epogrebnyak/justpath/README.md

 combine it with `grep`, `sort`, `uniq` and `wc -l` to similar as most `justpath` commands.
 It is a bit more problematic to do the same on Windows without `justpath`.

-Check out the discussion at [HackerNews](https://news.ycombinator.com/item?id=39493363) about Linux scripting.
+Check out the discussion at [Hacker News](https://news.ycombinator.com/item?id=39493363) about Linux script and `justpath` scenarios.

 ### Other utilities